4site-interactive-studios/aiusa-spinning-wheel/README.md

 - **title**: The title of the lightbox.
 If not specified, we will use "GIVING TUESDAY SURPRISE OFFER".
 - **paragraph**: The paragraph of the lightbox.
 If not specified, we will use "Help protect human rights around the world: Unlock a special matching offer this Giving Tuesday by spinning the wheel!".
 - **spinButtonLabel**: The label of the spin button.
 If not specified, we will use "SPIN!".
 - **donateButtonLabel**: The label of the donate button.
-If not specified, we will use "DONATE WITH 10X MATCH!".
+If not specified, we will use "DONATE WITH 3X MATCH!".
+- **cookie**: Whether to use a cookie to prevent the lightbox from showing up again.
+If not specified, we will use `true`.

 **Example of the `spinnning-wheel` tag with all options set:**